 Melco's major shareholder is Melco International Development Limited, a developer and owner of integrated resort facilities focused on the Macau market.
-Its operating complex in Macau's Cotai Strip, known as the "City of Dreams", is a highly successful project that houses a gaming facility, a Crown Hotel, a Grand Hyatt Hotel, a Hard Rock Hotel and an upscale retail operation, along with a mix of bars and restaurants that are drawing crowds mainly from Hong Kong and China.
+Its operating complex in Macau's Cotai Strip, known as the "City of Dreams", is a highly successful project that houses a gaming facility, several international luxury hotels and an upscale retail operation, along with a mix of bars and restaurants that are drawing crowds mainly from Hong Kong and China.
 The "City of Dreams" is also known for its spectacular show called "The House of Dancing Water", which has become one of Macau's major tourist attractions.
 During 2015, Melco launched its second integrated resort in Macau, called "Studio City".